Of all the processed foods that can infiltrate our lives, one of the most addictive is refined sugar.

 Made from the sap of black or red maple trees, maple syrup is loaded with antioxidants, minerals and has numerous anti-inflammatory qualities.

 Characterised by an earthy, sweet taste, maple syrup is a delightful plant-based substitute for harmful sugars for use in raw deserts and as an addition to homemade oatmeal (porridge) and smoothies.
+You will find good brands of organic maple syrup at your local health food store.

 Packed with phytonutrients, Medjool Dates are nature's unprocessed sweetener and are also rich in dietary fibre and immune-boosting qualities.